OctopusDeploy/blog/blog/2022-11/ssh-into-k8s-cluster/index.md

 Jump boxes or bastion hosts are a common networking strategy to expose a single secure entry point to the public internet, to access a private network.
 This single point of entry lets security teams closely monitor and control network access to the private network.
 Often the bastion host exposes a well known remote access service, like RDP or SSH, which teams can assume have been widely vetted and are trustworthy.

-In this post, you learn how to host an OpenSSH server in a Kubernetes cluster to perform administrative tasks.
+In this post, I explain how to host an OpenSSH server in a Kubernetes cluster to perform administrative tasks.

 ## Deploying an SSH Server